jundalisay/superb/content/en/research/mohammad/quran/sura-043a.md

 6. How many a prophet did We send to the ancients?
 7. No messenger came to them, but they ridiculed him.
-8. We destroyed people more powerful than they, and so the example of the ancients has passed away.{{< s v="9" >}}  And if you asked them, “Who created the heavens and the earth?”
+8. We destroyed people more powerful than they, and so the example of the ancients has passed away.

+{{< s v="9" >}}  And if you asked them, “Who created the heavens and the earth?”
 They would say, “The Mighty, the Knower created them.”

-{{< s v="10" >}}  He who made the earth a habitat for you, and traced pathways for you on it, that you may be guided.{{< s v="11" >}}  He who sends down water from the sky in due proportion; and so We revive thereby a dead land.
+{{< s v="10" >}}  He who made the earth a habitat for you, and traced pathways for you on it, that you may be guided.

+{{< s v="11" >}}  He who sends down water from the sky in due proportion; and so We revive thereby a dead land.
 Thus you will be brought out.

 12. He Who created all the pairs; and provided you with ships, and animals on which you ride.